Reducing the amount of AIPs subject to tax

-You can reduce the amount of AIPs subject to tax if you are the original subscriber or, where there is no other subscriber, the spouse or common-law partner of a deceased original subscriber and you meet both of the following conditions:
+You can reduce the amount of AIPs subject to tax up to a lifetime maximum of $50,000, if you are the original subscriber, you acquired the former subscribers’ rights as a consequence of marriage breakdown or, where there is no subscriber of the plan, you are or were the spouse or common-law partner of a deceased subscriber and you meet both of the following conditions:

-You cannot reduce the AIPs subject to tax if you became a subscriber because of the death of the original subscriber.
+You cannot reduce the AIPs subject to tax if you became a subscriber under the plan after the death of the original subscriber.

-By claiming an RRSP deduction, you reduce your taxable income, which reduces your regular tax.
-The RRSP deduction also reduces the amount of additional tax payable by reducing the amount of AIPs subject to tax (see Form T1172, Additional Tax on Accumulated Income Payments From RESPs).
-If the amount of the RRSP deduction equals the amount of the AIPs, the taxes on the AIPs are zero.
+By claiming a deduction for a contribution to your RRSP, PRPP, or SPP, you reduce your taxable income, which reduces your regular tax.
+The deduction for the contribution also reduces the amount of additional tax payable by reducing the amount of AIPs subject to tax (see Form T1172, Additional Tax on Accumulated Income Payments From RESPs).
+If the amount of the deduction for the contribution equals the amount of the AIPs, the taxes on the AIPs are zero.

 Promoters usually have to withhold regular and additional taxes on AIPs.
 However, they do not have to withhold tax if both of the following apply:

 - the AIPs are transferred directly to your RRSP, PRPP, or SPP or your spouse’s or common-law partner’s RRSP or SPP; and